Relevant books dealing with Papuan insects

 Recently released relevant books and essential standard identification guides are listed below.
 Publications in magazines will not be mentioned here, because they are too numerous.
 These you will find in the literature lists dealing with the species.

-All publications are present in important entomological libraries, like the library of the Dutch Entomological Society (NEV) in Amsterdam and the library of the Natural History Museum in London.
+All publications are present in important entomological libraries, like the library of the Dutch Entomological Society (NEV) in Leiden and the library of the Natural History Museum in London.

 General